It happens very often that we blame social media to be the cause of all our procrastination. Many people even see it as a menace.

 Social media was invented to help people socialise across cultures.
 It was designed to facilitate forming networks above and beyond local ones, helping people to connect based on interests, not solely by location.
 And when people of truly similar mindsets meet, beautiful things happen!

-In this first post (out of two) I will walk you through different social media platforms and describe the ways I have used them while learning French, Russian and Esperanto.
+In this post I will walk you through different social media platforms and describe the ways I have used them while learning French, Russian and Esperanto.
 These are of course only my suggestions, but I hope they will inspire you to look at the social media platforms with a fresh eye.
+They can truly be just as valuable as any language learning app.

 Before we start, I must say that you need to shed all your inhibitions.
 You must not be scared of ridicule or failure.
 Making mistakes and not repeating them is a definite sign of making progress!

-For the purpose of ease of explanation, let’s say that we want to learn Spanish from scratch.
+For the purpose of ease of explanation, let’s say that we want to learn Japanese from scratch.

 Let’s start with the most common of all social media platforms.
 Our Facebook newsfeed shows us posts from all the pages we follow and the people we befriend.